lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \slidesincremental{* Our vulnerability is our strength.
 * It leads to our shared context.
-* Only a human can feel another humans art.}
+* Only a human can feel another human's art.}

 \include{_atomic-human/includes/trust-autonomy-embodiment.md}